 A Principal seeks to design a mechanism for an agent (privately informed regarding production cost with a continuous distribution) and a supervisor/intermediary (with a noisy signal of the agent's cost) that collude ex ante, i.e., on both participation and reporting decisions.
-'Weak' collusion means neither supervisor nor agent can commit to how they would behave should bargaining over the side-contract break down.
-We provide conditions under which the Principal's problem reduces to selecting weak collusion-proof (WCP) allocations that satisfy interim participation constraints.
+Collusion is 'weak' in the sense that neither colluding party can commit to how they would behave if they fail to mutually agree to a side-contract.
+We provide conditions under which the Principal's problem reduces to selecting weak collusion-proof (WCP) allocations.
 We characterize WCP allocations, and use this to show that it is always valuable to employ the supervisor.
 Delegation is optimal, but only if supplemented by an appeal/dispute settlement mechanism mediated by the Principal, which serves as an outside option for coalitional bargaining.
-Changes in welfare weights within the coalition have no effect, while altruism of the supervisor towards the agent makes the Principal worse off.
-Applications to the organization of firms and regulatory institutions are discussed.
+Changes in bargaining power within the coalition have no effect, while altruism of the supervisor towards the agent makes the Principal worse off.